Test Detail

 Male, Female

-• To monitor the adequacy of treatment in patients who are receiving vitamin D supplements.
+• To monitor the adequacy of treatment in patients who are receiving Vitamin D supplements, calcium, phosphorus, and/or magnesium supplements.

-• To diagnose/monitor problems with the functioning of the parathyroid gland since the parathyroid hormone (PTH) is essential for vitamin D metabolism.
+• To diagnose/monitor problems with the parathyroid gland functioning since the parathyroid hormone (PTH) is essential for vitamin D activation.

 Interpretations

-A lower vitamin D level than the normal reference range indicates vitamin D deficiency, which can be because of less sun exposure, dietary lack, or decreased absorption from the intestine.
+Low vitamin D level than normal reference range indicates vitamin D deficiency which can be because of less sun exposure, dietary deficiency or due to decreased absorption from the intestine.

-A higher vitamin D level than the normal reference range indicates vitamin D intoxication, usually due to excess vitamin supplementation.
+High vitamin D level than normal reference range indicates vitamin D intoxication and is usually due to excess supplementation of the vitamin.

 Range:

-The vitamin D range is measured as nanograms per milliliter (ng/mL) or nmol/L and can vary from lab to lab.
+The normal range of vitamin D is measured as nanograms per milliliter (ng/mL) or nmol/L and can vary from lab to lab.

 Level